TABLE OF CONTENTS

 ::pwtk::SLURM

 The master command for the SLURM batch queuing.
-It instructs PWTK how to submit the script to SLURM system.
+It manages the submission to SLURM.

 USAGE